msp1974/homeassistant-jlrincontrol/README.md

 4) Uncomment the integration in your config.yaml file.
 5) Restart HA

-Any cards you had setup for sensors you had in the UI and the HA name of these sensors will be the same as before.
+Any cards you had setup for sensors in the UI and the HA name of these sensors will be the same as before.

 # Functionality
 Currently this loads a series of sensors for